Skip to content

 Designer & Founder

-Amalya Cohen has worked in bridal design for over a decade.
-She trained at fashion houses in Israel and abroad, and a few years ago opened an independent studio in Jerusalem specializing in dresses for brides who observe modesty.
+Amalya Cohen has worked in bridal design since 2005 and has run her own studio since 2007.
+She trained at fashion houses in Israel and abroad, and today designs from her Jerusalem showroom, specializing in dresses for brides who observe modesty.
 Read more about Amalya.